Web Color Accessibility: WCAG 2.2 Guide

 Automated Contrast Checkers

-Use tools like WebAIM Contrast Checker, Contrast Ratio, or browser extensions to instantly verify color combinations meet WCAG standards.
+Use tools like WebAIM Contrast Checker, Contrast Ratio, or browser extensions to check that color combinations meet WCAG standards.

 Color Blindness Simulators

-Preview your designs through simulators like Toptal Color Filter or Chrome extensions to see how color blind users perceive your interface.
+Preview your designs through simulators like Toptal Color Filter or Chrome extensions to see how color blind users will see your interface.

 Accessibility Auditors

-Run full accessibility audits with axe DevTools, Lighthouse, or WAVE to catch color issues alongside other accessibility concerns.
+Run full accessibility audits with axe DevTools, Lighthouse, or WAVE to find color issues and other accessibility problems.

 User Testing